Skip to article frontmatterSkip to article content

 convergence rate fluxes telemac boundaries

-Figure 2:The convergence rate ι\iota as a function 10000 simulation timesteps of the steady 2d simulation.
+Figure 2:The convergence rate ι\iota as a function of the 10000 simulation time steps of the steady 2d simulation.

 Derive Optimum Simulation Time

-To save computing time, we are interested in the timestep at which the inflow and outflow fluxes converged.
-The fluxes plotted in Fig. 1, and the convergence rate in Fig. 2 qualitatively suggest that the simulation was stable after approximately 6000 seconds (timesteps).
-The bumps in both figures after 4000 timesteps well indicate the “encounter” of the flux “waves” coming from the upstream and downstream boundaries (see the animation in the steady 2d tutorial).
-Only afterward, did convergence set in.
+To economize computing time, the time step at which the inflow and outflow fluxes converged is of practical interest.
+The fluxes plotted in Fig. 1 and the convergence rate in Fig. 2 suggest qualitatively that the simulation stabilized after approximately 6000 seconds (time steps).
+The local extrema in both figures near 4000 time steps mark the interaction of the wetting fronts propagating from the upstream and downstream boundaries (see the animation in the steady 2d tutorial); monotonic convergence sets in only thereafter.

-The definition of when convergence is reached can be subjective.
-To save computing time, we look for the smallest timestep tt beyond which the relative flux imbalance εt\varepsilon_{t} (Equation (1)) stays permanently below a target tolerance εtar\varepsilon_{tar}.
-Tolerances of εtar\varepsilon_{tar} = 104^{-4} are typically acceptable for preliminary calibration runs, while validation and hotstart-initialization runs warrant smaller values (106^{-6} or smaller).
-As Fig. 2 illustrates, the imbalance may briefly drop below the tolerance and rise again after approximately 4000 timesteps, when the upstream “wave” rolls over the downstream boundary; only the last permanent crossing counts.
-Therefore, we want an algorithmic implementation that detects the last timestep at which εtεtar\varepsilon_{t} \geq \varepsilon_{tar} and takes the next one as the convergence time.
-To this end, we can add to the above-started example_flux_convergence.py Python script the following code:
+Because a purely visual judgment of convergence is subjective, an objective criterion is adopted: the optimum simulation length is the smallest time tt beyond which the relative flux imbalance εt\varepsilon_{t} (Equation (1)) remains permanently below a target tolerance εtar\varepsilon_{tar}.
+Tolerances of εtar\varepsilon_{tar} = 104^{-4} are typically acceptable for preliminary calibration runs, whereas validation and hotstart-initialization runs warrant smaller values (106^{-6} or smaller).
+As Fig. 2 illustrates, the imbalance may temporarily drop below the tolerance and rise again (here near 4000 time steps, when the upstream front passes the downstream boundary); only the final, permanent crossing is relevant.
+The algorithmic implementation therefore detects the last time at which εtεtar\varepsilon_{t} \geq \varepsilon_{tar} and designates the subsequent printout as the convergence time.
+This criterion is implemented in pythomac.get_convergence_time(), which returns the printout index of the permanent crossing, or numpy.nan (with a warning) if the tolerance is never sustained.
+Amend the example_flux_convergence.py script as follows:

 # example_flux_convergence.py